pippinbarr/tankses/Process/README.md

 But, devil's advocate, is there something cool about keeping the basic principles of the game (projectiles unto death) stable?
 It's a funny fuck you to my personal preferences in design?

 More on this later.

+# 2018-01-02 13:00, in which more thinking about the implications of GameObject-Oriented Design

+The appeal of being locked into making changes that literally only touch on the GameObject in question is that it is a very, very clear constraint that, in turn, makes the experimental quality of the project semi-rigorous.
+The project becomes a work about the affordances of _only that part of the engine_ (in conversation with the specific setup that _TANKS!_ represents).
+It allows me to be clear about what I can and can't do as a designer and maker in this space (it defines the space to a large extent).

+_But_ that level of constraint, and particularly not being able to shift the meaning of the underlying game (tanks killing each other) means that a great deal of potential expressive range would be lost.
+Lighting, for example, has a huge amount of affective potential, but some of that affective potential exists specifically in relation to other aesthetic forms.
+For example, light reveals information - but the _kind of information revealed_ has a huge impact on the experience of it.
+If we're strict, the main things light can reveal in _TANKS!_ are the tanks themselves (relevant to knowing where you and your enemy area, making it more or less difficult to shoot them and the environment (which is a set tableau of a desert-y environment with oil derricks and non-descript buildings).
+"Revealing information" as a quality of light would presumably be significantly more interesting if you could _choose the information itself_.

+So by way of example, if you wanted to create some kind of narrative property you might want to write things on the environment which can then be illuminated in some way by the tanks (whether through headlights or launched shell-lights or something else), say with UI Text objects.
+But in the "strict interpretation" of this project, you couldn't really do that because UI Text is not a Unity GameObject in the Light category.
+Similarly you couldn't change the architecture of the level to be more supportive of German Expressionist lighting because 3D Object is not the topic here.

+There's a pretty clear sense in which restricting yourself to a single GameObject in the ontology of the engine ties you to highly limited game design.
+I mean, one of the much touted things about game design/making is that it's an amalgam of all these different disciplines and ideas and that they work in concert.
+By only working with Light and Light Alone you can't actually explore all the possibilities that Light affords in the context of game design.

+On the other hand, if I allow myself to "start with Light" or "focus on Light" and then draw in other redesign/reimplementation ideas on top of the base game, how rigorous can the project really be?
+It starts to look a bit too much me just doing whatever?
+How would I formally tie the design to the materials once the materials become highly varied?

+Could be that the division into Unity's ontological categories is just a weird division? _Get X Avoid Y_ was a rigorous game in the sense that I _only_ worked with the visual qualities of the game (along with the resulting physical/gameplay qualities of those visuals).
+But that's a different kind of dimension to what I'm working with here.
+Unity's ontological entities - Light, Camera, Particle System, and so specific in a lot of ways that they might be less expressive that you might want?

+I do have a sneaking suspicion here that I'm a) just wasting time because I'm scared to start (almost certainly true) and b) not giving myself enough credit in terms of ability to be creative within such tight constraints and c) getting too attached to the idea of making "good games" in this mode, as opposed to treating it as a form of experimentation.

+So a reminder: as ever, this work doesn't have to be "good" in a universal sense.
+The _project_ is good and important, the games may or may not be.

+All that is to say that I think I begin with the most constrained version of this idea.
+Only Light.
+And if it turns out to suck too much, I will learn from that and expand, abandon, or complete the project as perceived necessary.